HackYourFuture/JavaScript1/Week1/LESSONPLAN.md

 Variables are simply named storage/pointer for this information.

-*SECOND HALF (14.00 - 16.00)*
+_SECOND HALF (14.00 - 16.00)_

 ## 4. The basic data types (string, boolean, number, undefined, null)

 ### Explanation

+> > > > > > > add exercises to part 2
-Primitive data types are typically types that are built-in or basic to a language implementation.
+> > > > > > > Primitive data types are typically types that are built-in or basic to a language implementation.

 There are 5 different types of data.
-The compiler/computer interpretates all the variables we make as one of those datatypes.
+The compiler/computer interprets all the variables we make as one of those datatypes.
 (https://javascript.info/types)

 Boolean — true or false